aleart483/Web-Dev-Tutorials/readme.md

 ## Section 31: RESTful Routing

 ### Introduction

 * Define REST and explain WHY it matters
 * List all 7 RESTful routes
 * Show example of RESTful routing in practice

-REST - a mapping between HTTP routes and CRUD
+REST - a mapping between HTTP routes and CRUD which stands for

 ```
 CREATE